I’ve consolidated all my advice on applying to college into this one post.

 In order to save you a little time, I’ve included all the links to these posts below.
 Please continue to explore the rest of the blog, but in the meantime, bookmark this page so you can return to it easily during the college application process.
 And good luck.

 Advice on the college essay A college admissions director wrote this post about what admissions officers are looking for in the personal essay.
-Take a look if your student is still finishing up hers.
+Take a look if your student is still finishing up theirs.

-Dealing with the reluctant applicant If you can’t get your senior to do more than tell you what colleges he’s “thinking” of applying to, read my advice on motivating the unwilling teenager.
+Dealing with the reluctant applicant If you can’t get your senior to do more than tell you what colleges they’re “thinking” of applying to, read my advice on motivating the unwilling teenager.
 There might be more going on than you realize.

 Preparing to fill out college applications The process won’t be that bad if your student is organized.
 Read this post on setting deadlines and the important dates to note.
-In part two, look at a sample application schedule.

 Final tips on surviving the college application process This post includes details on what materials your senior needs to get started and how you can help make the process run smoother.